top of page

 IMG_4064.jpg

 Explorations of regional cuisines and their histories.
-The record is the discussion’s movement, not a final claim.
+We examine the ruptures and cultural contacts.

 IMG_4128.jpg